davatorium/rofi/doc/rofi.1.markdown

  * all: Show debug information from all domains.
  * X11Helper: The X11 Helper functions.
- * View: The main rofi_view functions.
+ * View: The main window view functions.
  * Widgets.Box: The Box widget.
  * Dialogs.DMenu: The dmenu mode.
  * Dialogs.Run: The run mode.